ShookTea/stos/README.md

 All text printed to VGA text mode is by default sent to COM1 port, which Qemu then prints to the command line.

+### Unit tests

+Some parts of the code (mainly in libraries) have unit tests.
+They are all compiled and executed on host machine with `make test`.
+Running it requires `gcc` compiler on host.

 ### Source code structure
 ```